tifrueh/mlaatkst/README.md

 ## Installation

 I'm trying to make installation as easy as possible, but it is still far from perfect.
 So bear with me while I try to implement something better than this.
-But in the moment there are three major ways for installation: download from .zip, build from source with pyinstaller, build from source by yourself.
+But in the moment there are three major ways for installation: download from .zip, build from source with my installer script, build from source by yourself.
 Downloading is probably the easiest for most, but there are also instructions for building with pyinstaller below.

 ### Download